Observability of 2HDM Neutral Higgs Bosons in fully hadronic decay at future linear collider: Introduction

 \section{Introduction}

-After the decades of continuous searches, scientists come to know about the Higgs Bosons by performing the CMS and ATLAS experiments at the platform of Large Hadron Collider (LHC) in the year of 2012.
-In the view of particle physics, the prediction of the Standard Model (SM) seems to fall by the properties of Higgs Bosons.
-However, the SM is unable to describe the determined properties of Nature as the presence of Dark Matter.
-To overcome this fact, the model mainly considered is beyond the SM.
-Models like this can predict many of Higgs Bosons.
-Particularly the probability of the discovery of Neutral Scalar Higgs Boson can be the clear determination of Physics beyond SM, so it is examined.
-Mostly the analysis of SM in the context of two Higgs doublet models (2HDMs) ~\cite{theory}, which mainly consists of five Higgs Bosons.
-The postulates of the outcomes of Higgs Bosons are elaborated on various channels through the production of cross-sections and the decay of branching ratios.
-In about July 2017, the new result published by ATLAS collaboration on the trending search of decaying neutral Higgs collaboration into two tau leptons.
-Taus are individually interesting to search due to the existence of stronger coupling of A/H and fermions of down type for the specific value of MSSM provided parameter space.
-These will certainly boost up the probability of A/H production in accordance with b-quarks and provides a higher cross-section.Future collider such as $e^{-}e^{+}$ will play an important role for the detection of Higgs boson.
-The future collider has clean signature and low background.
-Precise attention is given to this search of Higgs boson.
-The process of focus of study is Neutral Higgs pair production at electron positron collider and its decay is fully hadronic where CP even Higgs decays to a pair of bottom quark and the pseudoscalar Higgs decays to Z boson along with neutral heavy CP even Higgs boson.The Feyman diagram of process is given in Figure~\ref{fig:diagram1}
+After the decades of continuous searches, the Standard Model (SM) Higgs boson was discovered by the CMS and ATLAS experiments at the Large Hadron Collider (LHC) in 2012.
+This proved to be the corner stone in a very successful theory which passed all of the experimental tests.
+Yet there are a number of reasons which lead us to believe that this is at best an incomplete theory.
+This opens a way for physics that is beyond the standard model BSM.
+The BSM comprises of many theories, but to establish any of these, the experimental evidence is required.
+The Two Higgs Doublet Model 2HDM is a model that provides a simple extension to the standard model and features in a number of BSM theories including the Minimal Supersymmetric Standard Model MSSM.
+There are eight degrees of freedom in two doublet model out of which three degrees of freedom are eaten up by the electroweak bosons due to electro-weak symmetry breaking.
+The remaining five degrees of freedom lead to five physical Higgs bosons that are 2 CP $2$ CP-even neutral scalar Higgs bosons $h$ , $H$ , a CP-odd pseudoscalar neutral Higgs boson $A$ and a pair of charged Higgs bosons $H^{\pm}$.
+The existence of these Higgs bosons are to be verified through experimental measurements of production cross sections and branching ratios.
+In July 2017, ATLAS published the results for collaboration on the trending search of decaying neutral Higgs collaboration into two tau leptons.
+The tau leptons are individually interesting to search due to the existence of strong coupling of A/H and fermions of down type for the specific value of MSSM provided parameter space.
+These will certainly boost up the probability of A/H production in accordance with b-quarks and provides a higher cross-section.
+Future lepton collider such as $e^{-}e^{+}$ will play an important role for the detection of Higgs boson.
+The precise attention is given to search the Higgs boson.
+The main focus of this study is to investigate the production of neutral Higgs $ A $ in association to $ H $ at electron positron collider.
+The assumed framework for the study is Type 1 2HDM.
+Several benchmark points are assumed with different mass hypotheses.
+Two decay channels are investigated in this study.
+In the first one, the pseudoscalar Higgs $A$ decays to $Z$ boson along with neutral CP even heavy Higgs boson $H$, the Z boson then decays hadronically to quarks while the H boson decays to $b \bar{b}$ leading to two light jets and four b jets in final state ($j\bar{j} b \bar{b}b\bar{b}$).
+The Feynman diagram for first process is given in Figure~\ref{fig:diagram1}.